Spring Garden Revival

 Contact West Bridgewater's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in West Bridgewater.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Dispose of grub-infested turf, thatch, and soil plugs from core aeration according to municipal guidelines.
-Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited under MS4 regulations.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—plastic bags are prohibited per Massachusetts Department of Environmental Protection.
+Residents must follow Transfer Station procedures, including operating hours, permits, and applicable fees.
+Grub-infested turf, thatch, and soil plugs from aeration should be separated for municipal composting.
+Post-treatment renovation debris, such as removed turf and overseeding waste, must be coordinated with local composting programs.
+Pesticide containers require triple-rinsing and documentation, with disposal only at household hazardous waste events—never in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited as it violates MS4 stormwater regulations.

-Understanding Grub Species & Life Cycles in West Bridgewater's Glacial Till & Rocky New England Soils & Climate Zone 6b
+Understanding Grub Species & Life Cycles in West Bridgewater's Glacial Till & Rocky New England Soils & Climate Zone 6a

-West Bridgewater’s landscape is shaped by glacial till, sandy outwash, rocky shallow, and marine clay soils, each influencing grub survival and management.
-The area falls within USDA Hardiness Zone 6b, with cold winters and warm, humid summers.
+West Bridgewater’s landscape is shaped by glacial till, sandy outwash, and rocky shallow soils, all influencing grub survival and management.
+The area falls within USDA Hardiness Zone 6a, with cold winters and warm, humid summers.
 Common grub species include:

 • Japanese Beetle (Popillia japonica): C-shaped larvae, 1-year life cycle, adults emerge June-July